NobuyukiInoue/PS_convert_ifEntry/README.md

 # PS_convert_ifEntry

 It is a script that outputs ifEntry(.1.3.6.1.2.1.2.2.1)<br>
-after converting it to a table TAB split format On PowerShell.
+after converting it to a table format On PowerShell.

 ## Requirement